neerajk555/SQL-Training-exercise/module-05-joins/05-Real-World-Project.md

 GROUP BY s.name
 ORDER BY revenue DESC, s.name;

--- 2) Top category per store (simplified - shows all categories per store) -- For "top per group" with ties, see advanced solution below SELECT s.name AS store, c.name AS category,
+-- 2) Top category per store (shows all categories per store with revenue) -- Note: For selecting only the top category with ties, see Module 8 (Window Functions) SELECT s.name AS store, c.name AS category,
        SUM(oi.qty * p.price) AS revenue
 FROM rwp5_stores s